 - Inability to maintain work or school commitments

 Depending on a person’s condition, their OCD could cause additional repercussions.
 For example, if the person compulsively washes their hands, they could have dry, cracked skin.

-Differentiating OCPD from OCD
+Differentiating OCPD vs OCD Diagnosis

 When determining if a person struggles with obsessive-compulsive personality disorder vs. obsessive-compulsive disorder, experts complete a thorough mental health evaluation using the guidelines for diagnosis in The Diagnostic and Statistical Manual of Mental Disorders, fifth (DSM-5).
 Professionals may also gather information from friends and family members to get a complete perspective.